nodemcu/nodemcu-firmware/docs/modules/uart.md

 If the UART is in use as the system console, it is unavailable for use by this module.
 Instead, refer to the `console` module.

+If your IDE does not yet support uploading files via the `console` module, consider using the utility script `scripts/upload-file.py`, e.g.
+`scripts/upload-file.py init.lua` (use `scripts/upload-file.py -h` for help).

-Before using a UART, you must call `uart.setup` and `uart.start` to set them up.
+Before using a UART, you must call `uart.setup` and `uart.start` to set it up.

 ## uart.on()